 We maintain about 200 different categories in my links directory of which the ‘blogs of travel’ are just one of them.
 There are currently over 4,000 unique travel blogs listed in this directory.

 How do you maintain and keep a list of this size updated?

-We run a dead link checker 2x a year (mid yearish and in December) on just the travel blog directory and based on a number of years of running this, it always removes between 600-1000 individual travel blogs each time!
+We run a dead link checker 2x a year (mid yearish and in December) on just the travel blog directory and based on a number of years of running this, when the directory was around 10,000 links it would remove between 1200 and 1500 links each time, now its normally between 700 and 900 blogs!
+The turnover in travel blogs is mind boggling.
 These are sites that are no longer online or have been taken over by domain squatters for advertising purposes to try and capitalize on any remnant traffic that might still be hitting that url.
+I would guess the average age of an active www.XXXXX.xxx travel blog is somewhere between 1 and 2 years.
 Unfortunately our dead link checker service doesn’t catch them all so I either go through all by hand or hire someone in the Philippines to go through by hand – checking each and every site (this is done 1x/year).

 I have personally researched and visited all of the travel blogs contained in this travel blog directory – all have been personally approved before they are listed live.
 Updating this list is and has been a significant and ongoing project for 10+ years – with travel blogs continuously being added as time permits.

 I’ve spent so much time working on this over the years, I’ve gotten to recognize travel bloggers even if I have never met them.
 Finally a long time bucket list item was realized in 2015: read about the time I randomly spotted Dan and Audrey of another ‘corner’ travel blog, Uncornered Market while I was waiting for a ferry on the tiny island of Saba.
 I also had this random cool experience in Romania from recognizing a travel blogger.